Best Shopify Fonts and Font Combinations

 • Suggested Shopify font pairings: Montserrat, Bitter, Georgia, Lato.

-Open Sans is quite characteristic, pleasant to look at yet official.
-This font is loved by gadget and technology stores.
+Open Sans is quite a characteristic font.
+It’s pleasant to look at, and even gives off an official feeling.
+This font is loved by tech stores selling gadgets and electronics.

 Another reason to choose Open Sans for your Shopify store is its incredible readability in smallest font sizes.
-If you want to squeeze quite a bit of information into your product pages or if the majority of your visitors use mobile devices, consider Open Sans.
+If you want to squeeze in a lot of information into your product pages, or if the majority of your visitors use mobile devices, consider Open Sans.

 Here is Goulet Pen product page with Open Sans, take a look for yourself: